-Israel engagement is a core component of our programs, ranging from the Year-In-Israel for all rabbinical, cantorial, and education students to the Israel Seminars for nonprofit management students and students in the Executive M.A.
-Program in Jewish Education and Summer-In-Israel Program for graduate students in our Pines School of Graduate Studies.
+Israel engagement is a core component of our programs, ranging from the Year-In-Israel for all rabbinical and cantorial students and education students who puruse the concurrent M.A. in Jewish Learning degree to the Israel Seminars for nonprofit management students and students in the Executive M.A.
+Program in Jewish Education and Summer-In-Israel Archaeology Program for graduate students in our Pines School of Graduate Studies.

 Your studies in the heart of biblical and contemporary Israel will uniquely enrich your academic journey through an intensive encounter with the land, culture, and people of the Jewish State.
 In no other place on earth will you find the rich and complex diversity of Jewish ethnic and religious identities, music, worship, ritual, and spirituality that have evolved across centuries and continents.

 You will be introduced to the intellectual, cultural, religious, and political leaders of Israeli society and define your role in the complex search for solidarity and mutual responsibility among Jews living in both Israel and the Diaspora.
 You will forge relationships with Israeli peers leading the Reform congregations, educational institutions, and nonprofit organizations and shaping a pluralistic state.
-HUC-JIR is the academic leader in placing Israel at the center of Jewish studies: the first seminary to inaugurate the required Year-In-Israel Program for all rabbinical and cantorial students – a model that has since been adopted by all other accredited liberal Jewish seminaries, and the first institution to require the Year-In-Israel for full-time students in our M.A. in Jewish Education/Religious Education programs.
+HUC-JIR is the academic leader in placing Israel at the center of Jewish studies: the first seminary to inaugurate the required Year-In-Israel Program for all rabbinical and cantorial students – a model that has since been adopted by all other accredited liberal Jewish seminaries.

 The Israel Seminar offers a two-week immersion into the dynamics of contemporary Israel, with an emphasis on the Israeli nonprofit sector and Israel-Diaspora relations.
 Lectures and educational encounters will introduce you to a broad range of intellectual, cultural, religious, and political leaders, as well as their counterparts in nonprofit management and leadership in Israeli social service agencies, municipalities, and educational and cultural institutions.
 Learn more >